herndon/CSCefficiency/README.md

 </pre>

 ## Make the Ntuple
+The instructions for manual ntuple creation are below.
+Alternatively, the scripts within [`CSCEfficiency/scripts`](CSCEfficiency/scripts) can be used.

 1. Modify the config file [create_ntuple_local_Run3_2025_Data_test.py](CSCEfficiency/create_ntuple_local_Run3_2025_Data_test.py).
 The output file name can be changed in the following line ---
 <pre>